jakerobb/k8ssandra-scripts/README.md

 * Add support for nginx for ingress
 * Add `-n [namespace]` option to watch.sh
 * Add `-c` option to unit-tests.sh and integration-tests.sh to add coverage
-* Flesh out docs for get-credentials.sh and get-value.sh
+* Flesh out docs for get-credentials.sh, get-value.sh, and other new entries under utils
 * Use `set -x` in more scripts